Certifying 3-Edge-Connectivity

 Our main result is a linear time certifying algorithm for $3$-edge-connectivity based on a result of Mader~\cite{Mader1978}.
 He showed that every 3-edge-connected graph can be obtained from $K_2^3$, the graph consisting of two vertices and three parallel edges, by a sequence of three simple operations that each introduce one edge and, trivially, preserve 3-edge-connectivity.
 We show how to compute such a sequence in linear time for $3$-edge-connected graphs.
 If the input graph is not $3$-edge-connected, a $2$-edge-cut is computed.
 The previous algorithms~\cite{Galil1991,Nagamochi1992a,Taoka1992,Tsin2007,Tsin2009} for deciding 3-edge-connectivity are not certifying; they deliver a 2-edge-cut for graphs that are not 3-edge-connected but no certificate in the yes-case.

-Our algorithm uses the concept of a \emph{chain decomposition} of a graph introduced in~\cite{Schmidt2010b}.
+Our algorithm is path-based~\cite{Gabow2000}.
+It uses the concept of a \emph{chain decomposition} of a graph introduced in~\cite{Schmidt2010b} and used for certifying $1$- and $2$-vertex and $2$-edge-connectivity in~\cite{Schmidt2013a} and for certifying $3$-vertex connectivity in~\cite{Schmidt2013}.
 A chain decomposition is a special ear decomposition~\cite{Lovasz1985}.
-It is used in \cite{Schmidt2013a} as a common and simple framework for certifying $1$- and $2$-vertex, as well as $2$-edge-connectivity.
-Further, \cite{Schmidt2013} uses them for certifying $3$-vertex-connectivity.
-Chain decompositions are an example of \emph{path-based} algorithms (see, e.g., Gabow~\cite{Gabow2000}), which use only the simple structure of certain paths in a DFS-tree to compute connectivity information about the graph.

 We use chain decompositions to certify 3-edge-connectivity in linear time.
 Thus, chain decompositions form a common framework for certifying $k$-vertex- and $k$-edge-connectivity for $k \le 3$ in linear time.
 We use many techniques from~\cite{Schmidt2013}, but in a simpler form.
 Hence our paper may also be used as a gentle introduction to the 3-vertex-connectivity algorithm in~\cite{Schmidt2013}.

 We state Mader's result in Section~\ref{preliminaries} and introduce chain decompositions in Section~\ref{sec:chain decomposition}.
 In Section~\ref{Chains as Mader-paths} we show that chain decompositions can be used as a basis for Mader's construction.
 This immediately leads to an $O((m + n) \log(m + n))$ certifying algorithm (Section~\ref{A First Algorithm}).
 The linear time algorithm is then presented in Sections~\ref{A Classification of Chains} and~\ref{sec:linear time alg}.
 In Section~\ref{sec:verify mader} we discuss the verification of Mader construction sequences.